Canon PowerShot SD1000 Review

 Design

 For my needs, it was easy to assign Exposure Compensation to the Print/Share button.
-However, while shifting between shooting indoors and outdoors, I also preferred using it for White Balance presets since it gave me more flexibility.
+However, while shifting between shooting indoors and outdoors, I preferred using it for White Balance presets since it gave me more flexibility.

-I found that the Four-way controller that surrounds the Function/Set button required extra effort to manipulate; not only because it was somewhat less responsive than the buttons, but also because I had to rely on the tip of my thumbnail rather than the tip of my thumb to press the appropriate mark without accidentally triggering the Function/Set button.
+I found that the Four-way controller that surrounds the Function/Set button required extra effort to manipulate, not only because it was somewhat less responsive than the buttons but also because I had to rely on the tip of my thumbnail rather than the tip of my thumb to press the appropriate mark without accidentally triggering the Function/Set button.
 The Function/Set, Display, and Menu buttons were all large enough for easy operation; however, I found that the Four-way controller that surrounds the Function/Set button required extra effort to manipulate.

 If you aren’t paying close enough attention, the elegant minimalist design is simply too flat for a thumb to accurately actuate, although it is quite attractive.